mylescarey2019/Product-Management-System/UseCases-PsuedoCode.md

         1.   user is prompted to:
            1. "Enter Item Code"
-              1. item code is validated - if it does not exist in the product table then message informs user to enter valid item code
+              1. item code must be numeric > 0
-           2. "Enter New Quantity"
+           2. "Enter Quantity to Add "
-              1. Quantity is validated - must be numeric
+              1. Quantity is validated - must be numeric and > 0
+        2. Validation - if item code does not exist or add qty not > 0 transaction is cancelled
-        2. Message displayed the product and updated quantity:  Department Name, Product Name Retail Price, Old Quantity, New  Quantity, Product Sales
+        3. Message displayed the product and updated quantity:  Department Name, Product Name Retail Price, Old Quantity, New  Quantity, Product Sales
-        3. return to initial prompt
+        4.   return to initial prompt

     5. "Add a new Product"

         1.  user is prompted for:
-            1. "Enter Item Code"  - is validated, must be unique - user prompted to re-enter if not
+            1. "Enter Item Code"  - is validated must be numeric > 0
             2. "Enter Product Name" - is validated, cannot be null - user prompted to re-enter if not
             3. "Choose Department" (SQL join to department table will present list of valid choice)
             4. "Enter Retail Price" - is validated, must be numeric > 0 - user prompted to re-enter if not
             5. "Enter Stock Quantity" - is validated, must be numeric, can be 0 - users prompted to re-enter if not
+        2. Validation - if item code already exist the transaction is cancelled
-        2. Message showing new Product is shown: Department Name, Product Id, Item Code, Product Name, Retail Price, Stock Quantity, Product Sales
+        3. Message showing new Product is shown: Department Name, Product Id, Item Code, Product Name, Retail Price, Stock Quantity, Product Sales
-        3.  return to initial prompt
+        4.  return to initial prompt

     6. Exit" - program exits to terminal